Spring Garden Revival

 Post-Installation Stormwater Management & MS4 Compliance in Bourne

-Projects disturbing over 1,000 sq ft must comply with Clean Water Act MS4 requirements and MassDEP Stormwater Management Standards.
-Install perimeter controls, inlet protection, and stage equipment at least 100 feet from storm drains and water bodies.
-Daily cleanup and immediate stabilization of exposed areas are required, especially on clay/glacial till.
-Established lawns improve infiltration and reduce runoff, supporting municipal green infrastructure and climate resilience.
-Regular inspections and documentation are necessary; coordinate with the Bourne Engineering Department
+Projects disturbing more than 1,000 sq ft must comply with Clean Water Act MS4 permit requirements and MassDEP Stormwater Management Standards.
+Erosion and sediment controls (silt fence, straw wattles) are required until vegetation is established, especially on clay/glacial till.
+Equipment must be staged at least 100 feet from storm drains and water bodies.
+Daily cleanup and inlet protection are essential.
+Long-term, established lawns improve infiltration and reduce runoff, supporting municipal green infrastructure and climate resilience.
+For stormwater compliance, coordinate with:

 24 Perry Avenue, Bourne, MA 02532